Human-Augment-Analytics/Admin-Recruitment-Unit/Midterm-Initiative-dbona3.md

 H2: Slack-integrated workflows reduce administrative overhead

-- Recruitment coordination time for project admins will decrease
+ - Assumed: Recruitment coordination time for project admins will decrease
+ - Confirmation can be attained with assessment/discussion from current HAAG Recruitment Admin

-H3: Centralized discovery increases applicant volume and quality
+H3: Centralized discovery channels increase applicant volume and quality

-HAAG-level recruitment visibility will increase qualified applicants
+ - Assumed: HAAG-level recruitment visibility will increase qualified applicants
+ - Confirmation will be realized in the next recruitment cycle

 ---